 One can only wonder what a thief does with stolen art and how authorities ever find these priceless works.
 In the most recent heist in Rotterdam, Netherlands, works by Pablo Picasso, Claude Monet, Henri Matisse, Paul Gauguin, Meyer de Haan and Lucian Freud were stolen on October 16.
-LiveScience.com reports that Picasso and Monet hold the record for most stolen art of the most famous of painters.
+LiveScience.com reports that Picasso and Monet hold the record for most stolen art of the most famous painters.
 Who is the most stolen artist between the two?

 Picasso’s count is placed at 1,147 paintings per research conducted by LiveScience.com.
-One of the resources these researchers have used to discern this evidence is ArtLoss.com, whom claims to have the largest online database of stolen art.
+One of the resources these researchers have used to discern this evidence is ArtLoss.com, which claims to have the largest online database of stolen art.
 The organization housed in London assists galleries and law enforcement officials, among others, with its registry.
-Once the database is updated with a fresh list of stolen pieces, thieves have a hard time selling the world-renowned artworks.
+Once the database is updated with a fresh list of stolen pieces, thieves have a hard time selling world-renowned artworks.

 There are no well-defined figures at this moment for the other artists, except perhaps Henri Matisse.
 Matisse’s stolen works have been reported at a current 205 paintings via the Art Loss registry.

 In the United States, the FBI maintains the National Stolen Art File with a specialized crime team of 14 agents.
 To make it into this file, artwork must be valued at at least $2000, the artwork must be “uniquely identifiable” and have historical or artistic significance, and finally, only a law enforcement officer may request the artwork entered into the database.
 The general public can search this database online.